MUSICIANS IN SUPPORT OF SMOKEFREE AIR

 “Every time I play in a concert hall, club or recording studio that is smokefree – which is 99% of the time now – I am grateful to everyone who relentlessly fought this battle for both performers and audiences.
 I was around when things were very different and really appreciate the positive change.”

-Josh Sklair is songwriter, musician, and a two-two Grammy winning producer for two Etta James albums, “Let’s Roll” and “Blues to the Bone.”
+Josh Sklair is a songwriter, musician, and a two-time Grammy winning producer for two Etta James albums, “Let’s Roll” and “Blues to the Bone.”
 Josh was not only Etta’s musical director and lead guitarist for 25 years, but he has worked with countless other renown artists, including Jeffrey Osborne, The Blues Brothers, Sohpie B. Hawkins, and many more.
 He is currently touring with Paul Anka.

 “It is not possible to perform at my best, unless my lungs are strong and clear.
 Every stage I step onto is my office, no matter the size of the venue.
 If you are a true supporter of the musical arts, insisting on a smoke free environment is one of the most important ways you can support the longevity and health of the artists you love!
 And you will be supporting your own health at the same time!
 And your health, the FAN, is absolutely vital to us, the ARTISTS!”